Trigeminal Neuralgia: How I Survived the Worst Pain Ever

 My Trigeminal Neuralgia Story

-The words below are my personal story of my experience as a patient with Trigeminal Neuralgia.
+The words below are my personal story of my experience as a patient with Trigeminal Neuralgia starting in 2013.
 I am fortunate that I no longer experience the severe pain symptoms nor the ill side effects of the medication but the pain cannot escape my memory.
 I also live knowing that the pain could return.

 Disclaimer: I am not a medical professional.
 This account is from my personal experience as a patient.
 If you are experiencing facial pain symptoms, please seek out the expertise of a medical professional.